wladimirbix/test_Template_repo_to_Rebase/README.md

 ### Custom Project Dependencies

-If you need to install additional Python packages specific to your project, add them to the `src/custom_requirements.txt` file.
+If you need to install additional Python packages specific to your project, add them to the `.devcontainer/requirements.txt` file.

-These dependencies will be installed along with the main requirements during the Docker build process.
+These dependencies will be installed during the Docker build process.

 #### Example:
-To add a package, simply include it in the `custom_requirements.txt` file, like so:
+To add a package, that isnt already in the `requirements.txt` simply include it in the file, like so:

 requests==2.26.0
 matplotlib>=3.4.0